Brendan Gleeson: Career

-Gleeson played Hogwarts professor Mad-Eye Moody in the fourth, fifth and seventh Harry Potter films.
+Gleeson played Barty Crouch Jr impersonating Hogwarts professor Alastor "Mad-Eye" Moody in the fourth, and Alastor Moody himself in fifth and seventh Harry Potter films.
 His son Domhnall played Bill Weasley in the seventh and eighth films.

 Gleeson provided the voice of Abbot Cellach in The Secret of Kells, an animated film co-directed by Tomm Moore and Nora Twomey of Cartoon Saloon which premiered in February 2009 at the Jameson Dublin International Film Festival.
 Gleeson starred in the short film Six Shooter in 2006, which won an Academy Award for Best Live Action Short Film.
 This film was written and directed by Martin McDonagh.
 In 2008, Gleeson starred in the comedy crime film In Bruges, also written and directed by McDonagh.
 The film, and Gleeson's performance, enjoyed huge critical acclaim, earning Gleeson several award nominations, including his first Golden Globe nomination.
 In the movie, Gleeson plays a mentor-like figure for Colin Farrell's hitman.
 In his review of In Bruges, Roger Ebert described the elder Gleeson as having a "noble shambles of a face and the heft of a boxer gone to seed."

 In July 2012, he started filming The Grand Seduction, with Taylor Kitsch, a remake of Jean-François Pouliot's French-Canadian La Grande Séduction (2003) directed by Don McKellar; the film was released in 2013.
 In 2016, he appeared in the video game adaptation Assassin's Creed and Ben Affleck's crime drama Live by Night.
 In 2017 he finished Psychic, a short he directed and starred in.
 In 2022, he reunited with Martin McDonagh in the tragic comedy The Banshees of Inisherin starring opposite Colin Farrell.
-For his performance as Colm Doherty, he has received numerous awards nominations, including the Academy Award, Golden Globe, and Critics' Choice for Best Supporting Actor.
+For his performance as Colm Doherty, he received numerous awards nominations, including for the Academy Award, Golden Globe Award, and Critics' Choice Award for Best Supporting Actor.